 - Did they readily accept your child’s right to attend their school?

-- Were they aware of Autism Spectrum Disorder, or indicate that they were willing to learn?
+- Are they aware of autism spectrum, or indicate that they were willing to learn?

 - Did the staff member know about the process of applying for additional government funding to support your child’s learning?